Helping People Take Responsibility

 A sign of wisdom and maturity is when you come to terms with the realization that your decisions cause your rewards and consequences.
-You are responsible for your life, and your ultimate success depends on the choices you make." – Denis Waitley, author and coach.
+You are responsible for your life, and your ultimate success depends on the choices you make. – Denis Waitley, author and coach

-Abigail manages a team of exceptional people, who work well together to accomplish the team's goals.
+Abigail manages a team of exceptional people who work well together to accomplish their goals.

-For instance, he consistently misses deadlines.
-When asked why, he points the finger at one of his teammates, instead of admitting that it was his own procrastination that caused him to fail.
+However, one person, Jim, consistently misses deadlines.
+When asked why, he points the finger at one of his teammates, instead of admitting that his own procrastination caused him to fail.

 It can be frustrating to have people like Jim on your team.
-However, there are steps that you take to put things right.
+However, there are steps that you can take to put things right.
 In this article, we'll discuss strategies that you can use to do this.

 People duck responsibility for reasons ranging from simple laziness or a fear of failure, through to a sense of feeling overwhelmed by the scale of a problem or a situation.

 Whatever the reason, if people fail to take responsibility, they'll fail in their jobs, they'll fail their teams, and they'll fail to grow as individuals.
 All of this makes it important to address the issue.

 Sometimes it isn't obvious when people are shirking their responsibilities, but there are several signs to watch out for.
 These include:

 - Lacking interest in their work, and in the well-being of the team.